 Are You Well-Paid?
-Compare Your Income to the Average
+Compare Your Salary to the Average U.S. Income

 When you look at your paycheck, are you happy with what you see?
 Or do you wonder if you should make more?

-While your industry and position largely dictate your earnings, you may want to know how your income compares to that of your peers or the general population.
+While your industry and position largely dictate your earnings, you may want to know how your salary compares to the national average income of your peers or the general population.
 After all, the more you make, the more you can (usually) save for an emergency or retirement.